Eric Brady: Storylines

 Their relationship moves quickly, but Serena is also in town for other motives, as she has orders to retrieve a piece of artwork that Eric acquired when the two of them were in Africa that contains smuggled diamonds.
-Eric's relationship with Serena is bothersome to Nicole and she tries and fails several times to break it up.
+Eric's relationship with Serena is bothersome to Nicole, and she tries and fails several times to break it up.
 Eric later breaks up with Serena after discovering that she slept with her boss, Xander Cook.
 Later, Eric and Nicole are locked in the basement of the news station by Xander.
 Facing death, Eric and Nicole share a tender moment, and they realize they still have feelings for each other.
 But Nicole is engaged to Daniel Jonas, and when Eric and Nicole escape the basement, Nicole breaks things off with Eric, leaving him devastated.
 In August 2015, Eric finds Serena strangled to death in the park (she is the first victim of the Necktie Killer).
 Eric begins to drink excessively.
-In January 2016, while driving drunk, he causes a car accident injuring himself, Brady, Jennifer Horton and his best friend, Daniel, who dies.
-In April 2016, Eric is sentenced to five years in prison for vehicular manslaughter.
+In January 2016, while driving drunk, he caused a car accident, injuring himself, Brady, Jennifer Horton, and his best friend, Daniel, who died.
+In April 2016, Eric was sentenced to five years in prison for vehicular manslaughter.

 Eric is released for good behavior and makes his way back to Salem, now sober.
 However, no one is willing to forgive him, especially Nicole, as he killed her fiancé, Daniel.
 When Nicole goes through her baby troubles, Eric tries to become a shoulder for her to lean on.
 However, she still doesn't find that acceptable.
 When Nicole is kidnapped by Xander, on the orders of Deimos Kiriakis, Eric hatches a plan to save her with Brady.
-Eric saves Nicole but she still denies him forgiveness.
+Eric saves Nicole, but she still denies him forgiveness.

 When Nicole returns to Salem, she is sentenced to community service for abducting Holly, a baby who is her biological child, but who is legally the child of Chloe Lane.
-She is sentenced to work at the Horton Center where Eric works.
+She is sentenced to work at the Horton Center, where Eric works.
 There, Nicole is finally able to forgive Eric and discovers he never stopped loving her.
-Eric and Nicole have a night of passion, but Nicole is now in a relationship with Brady and he finds out.
-Brady is furious and he blackmails Nicole to leave town after telling Eric that she does not love him, leaving Eric devastated.
+Eric and Nicole have a night of passion, but Nicole is now in a relationship with Brady, and he finds out.
+Brady is furious, and he blackmails Nicole to leave town after telling Eric that she does not love him, leaving Eric devastated.
 When Eric's nephew Will is found to be alive but without any memories of his family and life in Salem, Eric helps Will and Sami to re-build their relationship.